ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Uploading the instructor’s teaching materials (e.g. course outlines, lecture slides, assignment or exam questions, etc.) to tutorial, study or note-sharing websites or public servers is a copyright infringement and constitutes the misuse of University academic materials or other assets.

-Receiving assignment solutions or answers to exam questions from an unauthorised source puts you at risk of receiving inaccurate information.
+Receiving assignment solutions or answers to exam questions from an unauthorized source puts you at risk of receiving inaccurate information.

 ### Academic Integrity Issues Related to Minor Formative Assessments